isomerpages/pa-cdcvouchers-v2/index.md

   Singapore residents.
 image: /images/isomer-logo.svg
 permalink: /
-notification: Visit your CC if you do not have a smartphone or Singpass or need help to claim your vouchers.
+notification: Singpass is temporarily unavailable.
+If you are unable to claim your vouchers, please try again later.
 sections:
   - hero:
       key_highlights: